Phone: (612) 632-3404

-James Lamm is a third-generation Minnesota estate planning attorney and a principal in Gray Plant Mooty’s Trust, Estate & Charitable Planning group.
-He focuses his practice on estate planning, family business succession planning, probate and trust administration, and charitable giving.
-James Lamm works with executives, entrepreneurs, high-net-worth families, and family offices to achieve family goals, pass on family values, and plan for family businesses.
+James Lamm is a third-generation Minnesota estate planning and tax attorney and a principal in Gray Plant Mooty’s Trust, Estate & Charitable Planning group.
+James Lamm focuses his practice on estate planning, tax planning, family business succession planning, probate and trust administration, and charitable giving.
+James Lamm works with executives, entrepreneurs, professional athletes, high-net-worth families, and family offices to achieve family goals, pass on family values, and plan for family businesses.

-James Lamm is nationally known for his speaking and writing on advanced estate planning topics, and he has been interviewed and quoted by The Wall Street Journal, Forbes magazine, Intellectual Property Magazine, Kiplinger’s Retirement Report, InvestmentNews, The Associated Press, Reuters, the StarTribune, The Seattle Times, MSNBC, KSTP television, National Public Radio, and more.
-James Lamm is a Fellow in the American College of Trust and Estate Counsel (ACTEC), and he’s an Adjunct Associate Professor (2012 to 2013) teaching an Estate Planning and Drafting seminar at the University of Minnesota Law School.
+James Lamm is nationally-known for his speaking and writing on advanced estate planning and tax topics, and he has been interviewed and quoted by The Wall Street Journal, The New York Times, Forbes magazine, The Hill, Intellectual Property Magazine, Kiplinger’s Retirement Report, InvestmentNews, Morningstar, Twin Cities Business magazine, the Pew Research Center, The Associated Press, Reuters, the StarTribune, The Seattle Times, The Washington Post, MSNBC, KSTP television, KMSP television, National Public Radio, and more.
+James Lamm is a Fellow in the American College of Trust and Estate Counsel (ACTEC), and he’s an Adjunct Associate Professor (2012 to 2015) teaching an Estate Planning and Drafting seminar at the University of Minnesota Law School.

 James Lamm plans and prepares foundational estate planning documents for families including wills, revocable trusts (living trusts), financial powers of attorney, health care directives (living wills), and beneficiary designations for life insurance and retirement plans.
 James Lamm also works with families and family business owners to plan and implement trusts for children or grandchildren, irrevocable life insurance trusts (ILITs), spousal lifetime access trusts (SLATs), grantor retained annuity trusts (GRATs), qualified personal residence trusts (QPRTs), intentionally defective grantor trusts (IDGTs), dynasty trusts, installment sales, split-dollar life insurance agreements, private foundations, charitable remainder trusts, charitable lead trusts, prenuptial agreements, family limited partnerships and limited liability companies, and buy-sell agreements.